simon-brooke/post-scarcity/README.md

 ## State of play

+### Version 0.0.5

+Has working Lisp interpreter, more or less complete, with functions and symbols as defined under [[#Bindings currently available]] below.
+Features include hash maps.

+#### Known bugs

+At the time of writing, big number arithmetic is completely failing.
+It has worked in the past, but it doesn't now.

+#### Unknown bugs

+It's pretty likely that there are memory leaks.

+#### Not yet implemented

+1. There is as yet no **compiler**, and indeed it isn't yet certain what a compiler would even mean.
+Do all nodes in a machine necessarily share the same processor architecture?
+2. There's the beginnings of a narrative about how **namespaces** are going to work, but as yet they aren't really implemented.
+3. There is as yet no implementation of the concept of **users**.
+Access Control Lists exist but are not used.
+Related, there's no concept of a **session**.
+4. There is as yet no **multiprocessor architecture**, not even a simulated one.
+As it is intended that threading will be implemented by handing off parts of a computation to peer processors, this means there no **threads** either.
+5. There's no **user interface** beyond a REPL.
+There isn't even an **editor**, or **history**.
+6. **Printing to strings** does not work.
+7. The **exception system**, while it does exist, needs to be radically rethought.

 ### Version 0.0.4

 Has working rational number arithmetic, as well as integer and real number arithmetic.
 The stack is now in vector space, but vector space is not yet properly garbage collected. `defun` does not yet work, so although Lisp functions can be defined the syntax is pretty clunky.
 So you *can* start to do things with this, but you should probably wait for at least a 0.1.0 release!